ldmcgo26/deep_learning/README.md

 git clone https://github.com/ldmcgo26/deep_learning.git
 cd deep_learning
 ```
-2. This code assumes a MacOS computer and therefore `mps` as the designated device GPU.
-If using a Windows or Linux machine, it will be necessary to manually switch device GPU setup to `cuda`.
+2. *Important Note:* This code assumes a Windows computer and therefore `cuda` as the designated device GPU.
+If using a MacOS computer or `cuda` is not available, it will be necessary to manually switch device GPU setup to `mps`, `cpu`, or another option of your choice.
 3. Install requirements (preferably within a virtual environment to limit system impacts).
 ```
 pip install -r requirements.txt
 ```
 4. Navigate to `code/dataset_setup.ipynb` and run the code to download the data directly from dropbox urls.
 5. See below for the finalized project structure that should now exist on your local environment.

-## Project Structure
+6. Navigate to `code/DeepLearning_Final(local).ipynb` and run the code.

 ```
 deep_learning/
 ├── code/
 │   ├── dataset_setup.ipynb
+│   ├── DeepLearning_Final(local).ipynb
+│   ├── DeepLearning_Final.ipynb
-│   ├── DeepLearning_MS1.ipynb
+│   ├── MS1_DataProcessing.ipynb
 │   ├── MS2_Data&Baseline.ipynb
-│   ├── MS2_DeepLearningModel.ipynb
-│   └── PreviousVersionDeepLearningModel(for_reference).ipynb
+│   └── MS2_DeepLearningModel.ipynb
 ├── data/
 │   ├── VisDrone2019-DET-test-dev/
 │   │   ├── annotations/